toelt-llc/UNIPA-oranges/README.md

 In the same yolo directory as before, you should find a models folder.
 Put the your_model.pt file there.
 In the previous docker-compose.yaml file, ensure that ALLOW_CUSTOM_MODEL_PATH=true and MODEL_ROOT=/app/models

-Now, in the terminal window, go the the same yolo folder and run :
+Now, in the terminal window, go to the same yolo folder and run :
 ```plaintext
 docker compose up --build
 ```